MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/optimize-sql-data-access.md

     2. If the data does not reside in SQL Servers data cache, it is fetched from storage and returned.

 ## Dynamics NAV Server data caching
-In [!INCLUDE[navnow](includes/navnow_md.md)], the data cache is shared by all users who are connected to the same [!INCLUDE[nav_server](includes/nav_server_md.md)] instance.
+In [!INCLUDE[prodshort](../developer/includes/prodshort.md)], the data cache is shared by all users who are connected to the same [!INCLUDE[nav_server](includes/nav_server_md.md)] instance.
 This means that after one user has read a record, a second user who reads the same record gets it from the cache.
-In earlier versions of [!INCLUDE[navnow](includes/navnow_md.md)], the data cache was isolated for each user.
+In earlier versions of [!INCLUDE[prodshort](../developer/includes/prodshort.md)], the data cache was isolated for each user.

-The following C/AL functions utilize the cache system:
+The following AL functions utilize the cache system:
 -   GET
 -   FIND
 -   FINDFIRST